-Did you get up at 6:30 and scarf down a granola bar en route to a 7:30 Early Entry?
+Is your plan to get up at 6:30 and scarf down a granola bar en route to a 7:30 Early Entry?
 After 3 hours in the parks, heading out to a lazy brunch just as the weekend crowds (and the heat) start to peak might be just the ticket.
-In this article we’ll run down which restaurants serve brunch at Disney World, and cover some of the dishes at each that you can only get at brunch.
+In this article we’ll run down which restaurants serve brunch at Disney World.

 Art Smith’s Disney Springs eatery is known for its Southern-inspired dishes, particularly the fried chicken.
 The brunch menu features a few standards from the lunch and dinner menus including Bee Haven Bay Fried Green Tomatoes, Church Lady Deviled Eggs, and Fried Chicken & Doughnuts.